The optical fiber production process

 A glass preform for the fiber manufacture

 Everything starts with silica sand.
-High purified materials are then combined to manufacture a glass tube named Preform: a multi layered pure glass of around 20 centimetres round.
+Highly purified materials are then combined to manufacture a glass tube named Preform: a multi layered round pure glass of around 20 centimetres.
 Two perfect concentric tubes with different glass index for light transmission.
 Several different horizontal processes exist (IVD, OVD, VAD) to manufacture the preform.
-Objective is the same : allow the best performance characteristics to the final drawn fiber.
-Preform is then mounted to a tower and its base heated in a furnace (more than 2000°C) to obtain a fine droplet that drop by gravity and will be draw to obtain a narrow and uniform diameter of several microns.
+Objective is the same: allow the best performance characteristics to the final drawn fiber.
+Preform is then mounted to a tower and its base heated in a furnace (more than 2000°C) to obtain a fine droplet that drop by gravity and will be draw to obtain a narrow and uniform diameter of around 100 microns.
 High-purity, oxygen-free Argon gas is cycled through the furnace to protect the graphite element at high temperatures.
 The core/clad ratio of the preform is maintained during the draw process.
 The resulting optical fiber has this same core/clad ratio.
 In fact, the preform is a bigger solid version of a fiber.

 From the preform to the final optical fiber